 This module is a designed to prepare you for your Dissertation.
 The module covers issues such as choosing your topic, how to find out what is already known about your area of interest and qualitative and quantitative research design.
 The module is assessed through the completion of a literature review and proposal for your dissertation.
 You will be supported both by the module team and an individually assigned supervisor.

-Students are required to conduct an in-depth piece of individual research on a topic of their own choice in an approved domain.
-It is expected that the student will select a research topic which corresponds to his/her own particular interests and thus allows him/her to develop a more specialised knowledge and understanding of this area.
-The Dissertation will involve review of the literature, research design, appropriate data collection and data analysis.
-The Dissertation will also drawn conclusions and make recommendations where appropriate.
-The interpretation and evaluation of the findings to be reported to a high professional standard.
-Assessment will be through the presentation of a dissertation on a topic relevant to the degree course, normally of the order of no less than 15,000 and no more than 20,000 words.
+The dissertation is an in-depth piece of individual research on a topic of your own choice in an approved domain.
+It is expected that the you will select a research topic which corresponds to your own particular interests which will allow you to develop a more specialised knowledge and understanding of this area.
+The Dissertation will involve a review of the literature, research design, appropriate data collection and data analysis.
+The Dissertation will also draw conclusions and make recommendations where appropriate and the interpretation and evaluation of the findings will be reported to a high professional standard.

 Consultancy Project Route